The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Results

-Notably, the significant additional constraining power adding in $\wprp$ to $\cfm + \cfq$ is different than the findings of \cite{Lange2022}, who found that it only marginally improved constraints.
-Given that the effect of $\wprp$ is strongest for $\gf$ and $\gfs$ in our analysis, and \cite{Lange2022} do not include this velocity field rescaling parameter, it seems that the increase in constraining power we find is due to the sensitivity of $\wprp$ to velocity information.
+Notably, the significant additional constraining power from adding in $\wprp$ to $\cfm + \cfq$ differs from the findings of \cite{Lange2022}, who found that it only marginally improved constraints.
+Given that the effect of $\wprp$ is somewhat stronger for $\gf$ and $\gfs$ in our analysis, and \cite{Lange2022} do not include this velocity field rescaling parameter, it seems that the increase in constraining power we find is due to the sensitivity of $\wprp$ to velocity information.
 Indeed, we only integrate out to $\pi_\mathrm{max}=40\,\hMpc$, while \cite{Lange2022} uses a value of $\pi_\mathrm{max}=80\,\hMpc$.
-We perform a test using this larger value, and find as expected that in this case $\wprp$ does not add much more constraining power to either $\gf$ or $\gfs$.
-Thus we conclude that our choice of $\pi_\mathrm{max}$ preserves significant velocity information that allows $\wprp$ to constrain the growth of structure parameter through its dependence on the halo velocity field.
+We perform a test using this larger value and find that, as expected in this case, $\wprp$ does not add much more constraining power to either $\gf$ or $\gfs$.
+We further investigate this by fixing the $\gamma_f$ parameter in our inference to the true value for each test mock and rerunning the inference, with the goal of isolating the effect of this parameter.
+We find that, when we do this, the difference between the constraints using $\wprp+\cfm+\cfq$ and $\cfm+\cfq$ only is greatly reduced: with free $\gf$, dropping $\wprp$ leads to a 63\% reduction in precision on $\gfs$, while with fixed $\gf$, it is only a 27\% reduction on $\gfs$ (which in this case is determined only by the precision on $f$ and $\sig$).
+Thus, we conclude that our choice of $\pi_\mathrm{max}$ preserves significant velocity information that allows $\wprp$ to constrain the growth of structure parameter through its sensitivity to the halo velocity field rescaling parameter $\gf$.
+Though this is a plausible explanation, the information content of $\wprp$ being independent of $\cfm$ and $\cfq$ is still a somewhat surprising result, and the combination of these statistics should be considered carefully in future work.